kony/Surface-Reaction/README.md

 1. Download the project zip file.
 2. Unzip the project to any folder
-3. Launch Kony Visualizer Enterprise version 7.0.
+3. Launch Kony Visualizer Enterprise version 7.3.
-4. Import the project into Kony Visualizer Enterprise version 7.0.
+4. Import the project into Kony Visualizer Enterprise version 7.3 by selecting SurfaceReaction.zip
 5. Build and Run the app.